sunnyvalechha/Aws-Eks/README.md

 Service - A service is an abstraction for Pods, providing a stable so called virtual IP address.
 In simple terms service sits Infront of a Pod and acts as a load balancer.

+# Service

+We can expose an application running on a Pod using 3 types:
+1. Cluster IP - Default service, can access the IP within the cluster.
+2. NodePort - Expose the Port which required and access the application outside the cluster via Internet.
+3. Load Balancer - Specially for Cloud Providers like AWs